Easily

 (Eric Clapton and Ginger Baker), and Family (Rick Grech), Blind Faith cut one

-self-titled album and slunk off to their respective solo careers.
-Blind
+self-titled album and slunk off to their respective solo careers - illustrious ones for Clapton and Winwood.
+That said, Blind

-Faith (1969) is certainly a good record - a milestone in the road to progressive
+Faith (1969) is certainly a good record - and a milestone on the road to progressive

 rock - but it's also indulgent in the worst 60's sort-of way.
 For me it boils

-down to three great songs - Winwood's "Sea Of Joy" and "Can't
+down to three really, really great songs - Winwood's "Sea Of Joy" and "Can't

 If you buy